moaxcp/graph-dsl/README.md

 }
 ```

+`depthFirstTraversal` provides preorder and postorder methods.

 ## Functional search methods

-There are functional search methods build on the depthFirstTraversal and breadthFirstTraversal method.
+There are functional search methods built on the depthFirstTraversal and breadthFirstTraversal method.
 These methods
 follow the standard names in groovy: each, find, inject, findAll, collect.
 The methods can specify which type of
 search to perform such as `eachBfs` or `eachDfs`.
-When a search type is not specified the methods default to depth
-first search.

 ```groovy
 eachBfs {